Adopting Parent FAQ's

 Q: How long has A Precious Gift ARC been in business?

-A: Our agency is on its tenth year -- we opened our doors on January 23, 2006.
+A: Our agency is on its eleventh year -- we opened our doors on January 23, 2006.
 Mary Lisa has been working in the adoption field for over 20 years in varying capacities.
 She has previously worked as an Adoption Advisor for several years helping birthfamilies and adopting families on their adoption journeys.
 From 2002 to 2005, through Adoption Expressions, Mary Lisa advised several birthfamilies in their adoption plans and assisted 14 adopting families in the adoption of 16 babies.
 It was through this effort that A Precious Gift Adoption Resource Center was born.

 Q: How many children do you place in a given year?

 A: On an average, we have approximately five successful adoptions in a given year.
 In our first year of operation in 2006, we placed 8 babies with 7 adopting families (one family was blessed with twins); in 2007, we placed 10 babies with 10 adoptive families; in 2008, we had 12 placements; in 2009, we had 5 placements; in 2010, we placed 7 babies with 5 adopting families (another set of twins and a sibling group of 2); in 2011, we had 4 placements; in 2012, we placed 9 babies; in 2013, we had 3 placements; in 2014, we had one placement; in 2015, we placed 4 babies with 3 adopting families (celebrating our third set of twins!); and in 2016, we had no placements.
 Although these numbers may seem low, please keep in mind that the number of adopting parents we work with at a given time is also low (we usually work with less than 10 couples, and never work with more than 12 adopting families at a time) so the odds are good that an adopting family will be placed within a given year.
 Successful families are available to speak with as references, and we would love to share with you their contact information upon your request.